-- complications from other medical conditions, such as Crohn’s or ulcerative colitis
+- Complications from other conditions, like Crohn’s or ulcerative colitis

 Why Do People Get Anal Fissures?

-An anal fissure is caused by trauma or injury that stretches the anal canal.
-This can result from a number of issues, such as:
+They're caused by trauma or injury that stretches your anal canal.
+Reasons for this can include:

-- constipation, or passing large or hard stool
+- Constipation or passing large or hard stools

-Less frequently, having anal sex or inserting foreign objects into the anus can over-stretch the skin and result in a fissure.
+Less often, having anal sex or putting things into your anus can overstretch the skin and cause a fissure.

-Too much pressure, tight anal sphincter muscles, and poor blood supply to the anus may contribute to the development and poor healing of anal fissures.
+Too much pressure, tight anal sphincter muscles, and poor blood supply to your anus may lead to their development and poor healing.

 Anal fissures don't usually give way to more serious problems.
 They don’t cause cancer.
 But they can be very uncomfortable.